Understanding the nature of the soul is perhaps one of the most fundamental and essential tasks on the spiritual path.

 Do serial killers, psychopaths, rapists, and so on have souls?

 Picture a large room.
 Within the room is a single, bright, pure light.
 It floods the whole room and illuminates everything.
 But what happens when you build a wall around this light?
 The room becomes dimmer and dimmer.
 What happens when you completely bury this light?
-The room becomes pitch dark: you can’t see anything, and you stumble around in a state of chronic fear.
+The room becomes pitch dark: you can’t see anything, and you stumble around in a state of chronic fear and confusion.

 Eventually, you are so used to feeling scared that you become numb – it becomes too much to handle.
 As a result, you become a creature of the darkness, not really alive, but not really dead either.